dustinpfister/hexo_sitesource/source/_posts/git-hooks.md

 });
 ```

 This script will only allow a commit if there is a settings.json file, that will parse without issue, and has a mode property that has a value of production.
-So now you should get the idea, these kinds of scripts are useful for enforcing certain kinds of rules that must be meet before a commit can be made.
+So now you should get the idea, these kinds of scripts are useful for enforcing certain kinds of rules that must be met before a commit can be made.
 They could also be used to set things up for the next commit as well, saving some time.